seanwoodward/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 #### Column names

 Properties of Swift types often differ in formatting from the columns they represent in the database.
-Most often this is a different of snake case versus camelcase.
+Most often this is a difference of snake case versus camelcase.
 In such situations you can use the `@Column` macro to describe the name of the column as it exists in the database in order to have your Swift data type represent the most pristine version of itself: